 Sits next to an LMS that only tracks who finished.

-Is the LMS: curriculum, practice, scoring, and certification in one loop.
+Is the LMS: guided paths, learning, quizzes, roleplays, and progress in one place.

 Frequently asked questions